sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-2/index.en.md

 rancher/metrics-server-amd64:v0.2.1
 ```

-For version 0.1.14 of RKE, the version of Kubernetes by default is version 1.11.5.
+For version 0.1.14 of RKE, the default version of Kubernetes is version 1.11.5.

-If you want to display all versions of Kubernetes recognized by our version of RKE, we can do it with the following command:
+If you want to display all versions of Kubernetes known by our version of RKE, we can do it with the following command:

 ```shell
 $ rke config --system-images --all >/dev/null